-Resources - The SAA Publications Catalog features more than 120 titles vital to archivists and allied professionals.
+Resources - The SAA Professional Resources Catalog features more than 130 titles vital to archivists and allied professionals.
 All titles are available to members at a special discounted rate.

-Professional News - The bimonthly newsletter Archival Outlook highlights up-to-the-minute news and information essential to the archival community, reports on SAA activities, details upcoming events, awards, educational offerings, and lists position announcements.
+Professional News - Archival Outlook, the bimonthly newsletter, highlights the latest news and information essential to the archival community, reports on SAA activities, details upcoming events, awards, educational offerings, and lists position announcements.

-Continuing Education - SAA-sponsored workshops provide an unmatched opportunity to investigate new archival practices and developing technologies which will strengthen your present knowledge and skills and prepare you for the new millennium.
+Continuing Education - SAA-sponsored workshops provide an unmatched opportunity to investigate new archival practices and developing technologies which will strengthen your present knowledge and skills and prepare you for the new millennium